FHIRPath-QA: Executable Question Answering over FHIR Electronic Health Records: Dataset Construction

 \subsection{Evaluation Splits}

-To evaluate different forms of generalization, we define three complementary evaluation settings.
+To evaluate different forms of generalization, three complementary evaluation settings were defined.

-The dataset is partitioned into training (\textasciitilde80\%), validation (\textasciitilde8\%), and test (\textasciitilde12\%) splits using a stratified split over natural language paraphrases.
+The dataset is partitioned into training (78\%), validation (9\%), and test (13\%) splits using a stratified split over natural language paraphrases.
 Paraphrases are disjoint across splits, while question templates and patients may overlap.
 This setting evaluates linguistic generalization and is used for all baseline comparisons.

-We define an \textit{unseen queries} holdout, in which four entire question templates are excluded from training.
+A \textit{query} holdout is defined, in which four entire question templates are excluded from training.
 These templates correspond to executable FHIRPath queries that do not appear elsewhere in the dataset, while still operating over FHIR resource types observed during training.
+It accounts for 155 samples in FHIRPath-QA Benchmark.
 Performance on this split evaluates a model’s ability to synthesize novel executable query logic from natural language, rather than relying on memorized template-level mappings.

-To assess structural generalization beyond the observed schema, we define a \textit{resource-level} holdout consisting of five templates that require FHIR resources not present in the training data, specifically \textit{Location} and \textit{MedicationAdministration}.
-Success on this split indicates whether fine-tuning enables the model to generalize FHIRPath syntax and traversal patterns to unseen resource types, despite no exposure to their schemas during training.
+To assess structural generalization beyond the observed schema, a \textit{resource} holdout is defined consisting of five templates that require FHIR resources not present in the training data, specifically \texttt{Location} and \texttt{MedicationAdministration}.
+This holdout is composed of 126 samples in FHIRPath-QA Benchmark.
+Success on this split indicates whether fine-tuning enables generalization of FHIRPath syntax and traversal patterns to unseen resource types, despite no exposure to their schemas during training.